diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 errorLines.print()
 ```

-This sets up only the computation that will be done when the system receives data.
+`This sets up only the computation that will be done when the system receives data`.
 To start receiving data, we must explicitly call start() on the StreamingContext.
-Then, Spark Streaming will start to schedule Spark jobs on the underlying SparkContext.
-This will occur in a separate thread, so to keep our application from exiting, we also need to call awaitTermination to wait for the streaming computation to finish.
+Then, `Spark Streaming will start to schedule Spark jobs on the underlying SparkContext.
+This will occur in a separate thread`, so to keep our application from exiting, we also need to call awaitTermination to wait for the streaming computation to finish.
 (See Examples 10-6 and 10-7.)

 **Example 10-6.
 Streaming filter for printing lines containing “error” in Scala**
 ```scala